ffxx68/Sharp_LittleC_Compiler/README.md

 [MAME]> key("#")
 ```

-Alternatively, using the text file `pc1403.ini`:
+Alternatively, using a text file to store the key strokes, named `pc1403_ini.key`:

 ```
 ##POKE&ff01,&30,&e8